John J. McCloy

-John Jay McCloy (March 31, 1895 – March 11, 1989) was an American lawyer, diplomat, banker, and a presidential advisor.
-He served as Assistant Secretary of War during World War II under Henry Stimson, helping deal with issues such as German sabotage, political tensions in the North Africa Campaign, and opposing the atomic bombings of Hiroshima and Nagasaki.
-After the war, he served as the president of the World Bank, U.S. High Commissioner for Germany, chairman of Chase Manhattan Bank, chairman of the Council on Foreign Relations, a member of the Warren Commission, and a prominent United States adviser to all presidents from Franklin D. Roosevelt to Ronald Reagan.
+John Jay McCloy (March 31, 1895 – March 11, 1989) was an American lawyer, diplomat, banker, and high-ranking bureaucrat.
+He served as Assistant Secretary of War during World War II under Henry Stimson.
+In this capacity he dealt with German sabotage and political tensions in the North Africa Campaign.
+He was both the prime mover of Japanese internment as well as a high-ranking Federal bureaucrat who opposed the atomic bombings of Hiroshima and Nagasaki.
+After the war, he served as the president of the World Bank, U.S. High Commissioner for Germany, chairman of Chase Manhattan Bank, chairman of the Council on Foreign Relations, a member of the Warren Commission, and a prominent adviser to all presidents from Franklin D. Roosevelt to Ronald Reagan.

-McCloy is best remembered as a member of the foreign policy establishment group of elders called "The Wise Men", a group of statesmen marked by nonpartisanship, pragmatic internationalism, and aversion to ideological fervor.
+McCloy was one of a group of important foreign policy advisers whose activities are detailed in the 1986 book The Wise Men, by Walter Isaacson and Evan Thomas, who describe McCloy as "the most influential private citizen in the United States."

-Early years
+Early life

 John McCloy was born in Philadelphia, Pennsylvania, the son of John J. McCloy (1862–1901) and Anna (née Snader) McCloy (1866–1959).
 His father was an insurance man who died when McCloy was five.
 His mother was a hairdresser in Philadelphia, with many high-society clients.
-McCloy's family was poor; he would later often say he grew up on the "wrong side of the tracks," and describe himself as being an outsider of the establishment circles in which he would later move.
-His original name was "John Snader McCloy."
+McCloy's family was poor; he would later often say he grew up on the "wrong side of the tracks," and describe himself as being outside the establishment circles in which he would later move.
+His original name was "John Snader McCloy".
 It was later changed to "John Jay McCloy", probably to sound more aristocratic.

 McCloy was educated at the Peddie School in New Jersey, and Amherst College from which he graduated in 1916.
 He was an above-average student who excelled at tennis and moved smoothly among the sons of the nation's elite.
 McCloy was a brother of Beta Theta Pi fraternity at Amherst.

 In 1930, McCloy married Ellen Zinsser, a native of Hastings-on-Hudson, New York and a 1918 graduate of Smith College.
 She was active in volunteer and civic organizations, such as volunteer nursing programs and served on the board of the New York chapter of the Girls Clubs of America, the Bellevue Hospital nursing school, and the New York chapter of the American Red Cross.
 They had two children: John J. McCloy II and Ellen Z. McCloy.